YerinKwak/education-data-analysis/README.md

 ### Method:
 1. Exploratory Data Analysis
  * Analyzed data sets using graphs and heatmap to find overall pattern, outliers, and correlations
+ * Performed T-test and ANOVA
 2. Feature Engineering
- * Skewed data: Log formation
- * Highly correlated features: Integration
+ * Merged existing features
+ * Outlier detection
+ * One-hot Encoding
 3. Models
  * Linear Regression
  * XGBoost
  * Ridge, Lasso: to reduce the influence of highly correlated features with regularization
 4. Results
  * Compared RMSE of each model (Best model: 1.59)
- * Visualized the actual score and the predicted one to compare both
+ * Visualized the actual scores and the predicted ones to compare both

 # :books: Project 2: Personalized recommendation of children's books
 ## Created a tool that recommends books of the same age group with similar main ideas to each child's favorite books
 ### Data: [Data_source](https://www.kaggle.com/datasets/modhiibrahimalmannaa/1000-children-books-on-amazom)